-The safe and responsible use of social media sites will be discussed with all members of staff as part of staff induction.
-Advice will be provided and updated via staff training and additional guidance and resources will be shared with staff on a regular basis.
+The safe and responsible use of social media sites will be discussed with all members of staff as part of staff induction and will be revisited and communicated via regular staff training opportunities.

-Safe and professional behaviour will be outlined for all members of staff, including volunteers, as part of our code of conduct, acceptable use of technology policy and child protection and safeguarding.
+Safe and professional behaviour will be outlined for all members of staff, including volunteers, as part of our staff code of conduct and acceptable use policy.